Explore 360

 Where do we get drinking water from?

 Bottled or filtered drinking water will be provided during the trip.
 We’d advise bringing your own bottle, to reduce plastic waste where possible.
-During the trekking day we also pass streams in various places that you can top up from if you should run out, so take purification tablets with you, should you wish to fill up.
+You may wish to bring a second bottle for your trekking day.

 What is the food like during the trip?